typesense/typesense-website/docs-site/content/guide/docsearch.md

    ::: tip
    If you are self-hosting Typesense, then you can usually find your API key and port number in the "/etc/typesense/typesense-server.ini" file.
    The host will be equal to the FQDN of your server (i.e. the first part of the public URL that end-users will connect to).
    By default, self-hosted TypeSense uses HTTP, so you will probably also need to change `https` to `http` above.
+(Unless of course you specified `ssl-certificate` and `ssl-certificate-key` in your ini file.)
    :::

    ::: tip